OmarMahmoudElsherif/Real-Time-operating-system-Communication-project-/README.md

 above.
 When the receiver receives 500 messages, the receiver timer callback function calls the “Reset” function that performs the following:

- 1- Print the total number of successfully sent messages and the total number of blocked messages 2- Reset the total number of successfully sent messages, the total number of blocked messages and received message
+ 1- Print the total number of successfully sent messages and the total number of blocked messages.

+ 2- Reset the total number of successfully sent messages, the total number of blocked messages and received message
  3- Clears the queue